Jar Lost Money for Four Consecutive Years. FY2025 Was Different.

 A Note on This Data

-The FY2025 data specifically comes from the AOC-4 XBRL form filed on October 28, 2025.
-XBRL filings contain aggregate financial data — total income, total expenses, EBITDA, profit — but not the granular P&L breakdown (revenue by product, employee costs, other expense categories) or the balance sheet and cash flow statement.
+The FY2025 data specifically comes from the annual filing form filed on October 28, 2025. audited filings contain aggregate financial data, total income, total expenses, EBITDA, profit, but not the granular P&L breakdown (revenue by product, employee costs, other expense categories) or the balance sheet and cash flow statement.
 Those appear in the attached financial statements, which were not available in the extracted dataset used for this article.

-The FY2024 and FY2023 numbers come from the detailed standalone financial statements, which were filed as PDF attachments to the AOC-4 forms and fully extracted.
+The FY2024 and FY2023 numbers come from the detailed standalone financial statements, which were filed as PDF attachments to the annual filing forms and fully extracted.

 All figures are as filed and may have been rounded for readability.
 This article is for informational purposes only.
 It is not investment advice, not a recommendation to buy or sell any security, and not a report of any SEBI-registered research analyst.
 UnpopularVoice is an independent publication.